The Ultimate Guide to Hiring Virtual Assistants in 2026

 • Managing email campaigns

-Similarly, marketing teams are frequently overwhelmed by routine administrative tasks such as managing vendor communications, social media calendars, sending emails, organizing data, and reporting.
-According to a Hubspot survey, they spend an average of 16 hours per week on day-to-day administrative work.
+Marketing teams often feel overwhelmed by routine administrative tasks, including managing vendor communications, maintaining social media calendars, sending emails, organizing data, and generating reports.
+A HubSpot survey finds that they spend an average of 16 hours per week on day-to-day administrative work.

 A virtual marketing assistant can help: